telerik/kendo-ui-core/docs/intro/widget-basics/create-custom-kendo-widget.md

 <!--_-->
 This can be a bit confusing if you have not used the [`proxy`](http://api.jquery.com/jQuery.proxy/) jQuery function before, but all it is doing is saying that when the `_refreshHandler` is called, it should execute the public `refresh` widget function and inside that `refresh` function, this will be a reference to the widget itself, and not something else, such as window.
 Due to the fact that the the value of the keyword `this` is always changing in JavaScript, this is a good way to ensure that the scope is correct when the `refresh` function executes.

-## Trigger Bound and Binding Events
+## The dataBound and dataBinding Events

 Finally, you need to trigger the `dataBinding` and `dataBound` events.
 Do this in the public `refresh`.
 Note that `dataBinding` happens before you mutate the DOM and `dataBound` happens directly after that.